Please select from the menu above

 - Full-motion video (FMV)

+What is Full Motion Video?
 Abbreviated as FMV, Full-Motion Video is the term used to describe video display systems that are capable of displaying full speed video images and sound on a monitor.
-Depending upon the video format being used, the frames per second can...
+Depending upon the video format being used,...
 Read more »

 Hercules refers to a monochrome graphics standard introduced in the early 1980s and developed by Hercules Computer Technology for IBM compatible computers.
 The standard defined a resolution of 720 Pixels by 348 pixels on a monochrome monitor.